Luca1905/DarkWatt/README.md

 - [ ] ui: chart not loading new changes
 - [ ] Error handling response: TypeError: Cannot destructure property 'data' of 'object null' as it is null.
 - [ ] Uncaught (in promise) Error: Could not establish connection.
 Receiving end does not exist.
+- [ ] Permission error in devtools, chrome://, fix in tab utils file.